cameronMcConnell/SimpleDBJS/README.md

 # SimpleDBJS
-SimpleDBJS is a JavaScript library for parsing socket output and connecting to SimpleDB.
-It simplifies interaction with SimpleDB, making database operations easy to integrate into JavaScript applications.
+SimpleDBJS is a Node.js library that provides a client interface to communicate with SimpleDB, a lightweight Database Management System (DBMS) written in C++.
+It allows developers to interact with SimpleDB using WebSocket technology, enabling seamless integration with web applications.

 ## Installation